 The Lego© Works Car Factory program explores how early cars were made and how Henry Ford used the assembly line to make cars quickly and cheaply.
 Students examine a real Ford Model T comparing and contrasting it to cars of today.
 Students work in a team environment to make cars using Lego©.

-Suitable for years R-4.
+Suitable for years R-3.

-Finally, they will create a small scale vehicle as part of a team and enjoy understanding problem solving, coordination and team work.
+They will create a small scale vehicle as part of a team and enjoy understanding problem solving, coordination and team work.
 Each student receives a special badge to acknowledge that they have participated in the Lego building activity.